firozzer/WhatsApp-Scheduler/README.md

 # WhatsApp-Scheduler

 <b>tl;dr:</b> the Python script opens up WhatsApp Web & sends your message by interacting with the page using Selenium.
-NOTE: This project works only for a single user.
+All hosted in cloud thanks to Heroku! :) NOTE: This project works only for a single user.
 Not sure how to go about implementing multi-user functionality.

 Watch it in aktion: https://www.youtube.com/watch?v=iwT5KKVJf6Y